hooneun/recmd/README.md

 recmd (re)
 -----------

-recmd is a remember commend tool
+recmd is a remember command tool